Enhanced Early Galaxy Formation in JWST from Axion Dark Matter?: Implications for Axion Models and Complementary Searches

-{ \bf Implications for Axion Models and Complementary Searches.} As shown in the last section, axion models with KMM can address the JWST excess, with a preferred parameter space spanning $4\times 10^{-22}~{\rm eV}<m_a<10^{-19}~\rm eV$ and $40<\eta<1000$.
+As shown in the last section, axion models with delayed ALP oscillations can address the JWST excess, with a preferred parameter space spanning $4\times 10^{-22}~{\rm eV}<m_a<10^{-19}~\rm eV$ and $40<\eta<1000$.
 Existing ALP searches may provide valuable complementary probes for such ALPs, albeit in a model-dependent way.
 While the impact of ALP on structure formation is largely independent of the non-gravitational axion coupling to the Standard Model (SM) particles, most other ALP searches do depend on the specific coupling patterns.
 Here we focus on axion interactions with photons and nucleons ($N$), as described by

 with effective couplings